 How do you treat it?

-I’ll be honest.
 These questions only make sense if you believe the Bible is the Word of God.
 This subject only matters if you believe the Holy Spirit speaks through His Word and uses preachers and teachers to help us.

-The sum total of your pastor’s spiritual life shows up in the preaching time slot.
+The sum of your pastor’s life shows up in the preaching time slot.

 Receive it as a message from God’s Word.
 Receive it as a message from a God-called messenger.
 Receive it as a valuable deposit into your life.

 Modern technology makes it easier than ever.
-Prayerfully listen to the message a second time with the intention of hearing what the Holy Spirit is saying.
+Repetition is your ally.
+Prayerfully listen to the message a second time to hear what the Holy Spirit says.
 And then you might listen to it a third time to make sure you didn’t miss the careful nuances of the spoken ministry.

-Please, don’t let your pastor’s next message become a sermon with no meaning.
+Don’t let your pastor’s next message become a sermon with no meaning.